Skip to main content

 What is social anxiety and who can be affected by it?

 Psychotherapist Andre Radmall explains that social anxiety is a stress reaction to being with groups of other people.
-It can be heightened by being in less structured groups, such as social events or parties.
-Social anxiety can cause a really overwhelming fear of social situations.
-It can occur on its own or may coexist with other mental health conditions.
+It can be heightened by being in less structured groups - such as social events or parties.
+Social anxiety can cause an overwhelming fear of social situations.
+It can happen on its own or may coexist with other mental health conditions.
 It is sometimes linked to underlying depression.
 Anyone can be affected by social anxiety.

 How does social anxiety present itself?

-Radmall explains that people who suffer with social anxiety feel like running away, hiding or avoiding social contact in situations that make them anxious.
-Their levels of anxiety create a fight or flight reaction.
+Radmall explains that if you have social anxiety you may feel like running away, hiding, or avoiding social contact in situations that make you anxious.
+Your levels of anxiety create a fight or flight reaction.

-If a person feels uncomfortable in a situation, this can lead to:
+If you feel uncomfortable in a situation, this can lead to:

 Continue reading below